-The County is a grantee for the CDBG program and receives CDBG allocations directly from HUD.
+The County is a direct grantee for the CDBG program and receives an annual allocation directly from HUD.
 The County is a state recipient, or sub-grantee for the HOME and HTF program and receives allocations as a pass-through from the State of Hawaii.
 ESG and HOPWA programs are administered by the State of Hawaii through the Hawaii Public Housing Authority (HPHA).